BaptisteAmice/ALASQA/benchmark/Inputs/qald_9_plus_train_wikidata_modifications.md

 ## 1
 returned all boardgames instead of just GMT boardgames now only returns GMT boardgames

+## 76
+returned the list of museums instead of their count now returns the count of museums in Paris

+## 262
+returned a list of thinhs bordering iran instead of the count now filters the list to only include countries and returns the count

 # Removed non-working in input file and now